Royal Museum for Central Africa: Renovation (2013–2018)

 By the turn of the millennium, the museum was in need of a thorough renovation.
 The more than 100-year-old central building was no longer adapted to the needs of a current museum operation.
 Besides, the permanent exhibition was outdated and its presentation not very critical of the colonial history.
 A new scenography was thus urgently required.

 A global master plan was drawn up in 2007 for the entire site.
 The Belgian Buildings Agency entrusted the plan to the Temporary Association Stéphane Beel Architects (TV SBA).
 In late 2013, the museum was closed to allow a major renovation of its exhibits and an extension.
 The Belgian Government spent €66 million on the museum's modernisation.
 The exhibition area was increased from 6,000 m2 to 11,000 m2, while presenting fewer pieces; 700 against 1,400 previously (out of a total of 180,000 objects preserved).
 The additional space allowed contemporary art from Central Africa to be displayed alongside the original colonial exhibits.
 Renamed AfricaMuseum, the museum was reopened on 9 December 2018.
+The statue of King Leopold II that once stood in the Great Rotunda was replaced with a sculpture by DRC-born artist, Aimé Mpane.
+Some of the colonial statues once displayed in the museum were moved in 2023 to areas where only guided tours visit.